IsaiaScope/Iso_Obsidian_2.0/PowerShell/data/command-syntax.md

 	 Because -logname is surrounded by square brackets and the argument is not, that makes -logname optional and the argument required.
 5. Positional Because -logname is surrounded by square brackets and it’s position is 0, this makes this parameter positional.
 So, PowerShell expects -logname and it’s value type to be first in the order of cmdlets.
 6. Named – A parameter that has a position of named can be placed anywhere in the order of cmdlets.
 7. { } Curly braces - a parameter followed by several choices separated by vertical lines and surrounded by curly braces.
 Using this parameter, you can choose various items to expand the functionality of the cmdlet.
-So, with what you have learned in the last two lectures you should be able to figure out command syntax.
-You’re on your way to understanding a lot more about PowerShell.
+8. Verb-Noun is the name of cmd itself like get-eventlog